rikhuijzer/blog/posts/everything-is-fine.md

 +++
-title = "Everything is fine"
-published = "2021-08-05"
-tags = ["economy", "stocks"]
-rss = "Why I'm baffled by people claiming that the economy is doing fine"
+title = "Why we're in a speculative bubble" published = "2021-08-05" tags = ["economy", "stocks"] rss = "Why I'm baffled by people claiming that the economy is doing fine"